-Robert F. Kennedy’s Granddaughter Saoirse Hill, 22, Dies Of Suspected Drug Overdose
+Robert F. Kennedy’s Granddaughter, Saoirse Hill, 22, Dies Of Suspected Drug Overdose

 While paying respect to the family, several Twitter users noted the sad death was just another reminder of how big of a problem drug overdose fatalities are.

-Rest in peace Saoirse Kennedy Hill.
+Rest in peace, Saoirse Kennedy Hill.